-Let’s get crafty today with fun paint poured Easter eggs!
-Paint pouring is a little like finger painting for Adults.
-If you haven’t tried paint pouring yet, you are going to love it.
-If you have tried it, then you know what the obsession is!
+Let’s get crafty today with fun paint poured Easter eggs.
+Paint pouring is a little like finger painting for adults.

 This post is sponsored by DecoArt and contains affiliate links at no extra cost to you.
 Please see my full disclosure here.